 Typical

 You know how, when you make pancakes, the first one is always kind of a test?
-At least, that's what you tell yourself as you're pouring the batter in the pan.
+At least, that's what you tell yourself as you're pouring the batter into the pan.
 You don't want to have unrealistic expectations.

 Often, that first pancake turns out just fine.
 If not, you toss it and try again.

-Think of this post like that first pancake.
+I'm going to think of this post like that first pancake.
 It might turn out fine.
 But if not, I'll still publish it.
 I'm told I overthink things, and that done is better than perfect.
 Whatever.
 Maybe.
 But look at me, not going down the rabbit hole of setting up a whole big website, then spending days on design.
 I am making like Nike and just freakin' doing it.

 Well, that was the plan, anyway.